 *1 bulb fennel, tops and sprigs removed and cut into wedges or slices–I love fennel but if you don’t use it it’s OK.
 The onions and vegetables are still delicious.

-fresh thyme–I stuff almost the whole package into the chicken cavity.
+*fresh thyme –I stuff almost the whole package into the chicken cavity.
 I leave out a few sprigs to sprinkle over the vegetables.

 Preheat oven to 425 degrees F. You will need a roasting pan with sides deep enough to roast chicken with gravy.

 Remove the chicken giblets inside of cavity of chicken. ( I don’t use them so I toss them.)
 Rinse the chicken inside and out.
 Remove any excess fat and leftover pin feathers, and pat the outside of chicken dry; this is most important.
 I use a bunch of paper towels to do this, just wrap up chicken and let it dry while I am prepping everything else.
 I peel and cut up carrots, slice the onion thickly, cut up the fennel bulb, and put aside.
 Next, take chicken, and put some kosher salt and freshly ground pepper inside of the chicken.
 Stuff the cavity with the 2 halves of lemon (that’s why I use a small lemon) and stuff in all the garlic with skin and all.
 If you have the thyme, stuff this inside as well leaving out a few sprigs for veggies.
 Put carrots , onions, fennel into a large roasting pan.
 I place the chicken on top of some of the onions, scattering veggies around the chicken.
 Brush (silicone or pastry brush) the outside of the chicken with the olive oil all over chicken, and sprinkle with salt and pepper.
 I am fairly generous here with the salt and pepper, but don’t go overboard.
 Tie the legs together with poultry twine, and tuck the wings underneath the body of the chicken.
 (Don’t sweat the tucking, the wing tips might get a little burnt if they are sticking out.)
 Put a little olive oil over veggies (a very little) and using a spoon, mix around.
 If you are using the thyme, scatter the remaining sprigs around the veggies.
 I sprinkle a very little bit of salt and pepper on the veggies as well.
 Roast the chicken for 1 1/2 hours (check on it after the first 45 minutes).
 When you check on chicken use either a baster or a large spoon and pour some of the pan juices over the chicken.
-Also add a little water or chicken broth to the roasting pan just to make a little more gravy, maybe 1/2 cup that’s it.
+Also add a little water or chicken broth to the roasting pan just to make a little more gravy, maybe 1/2-1 cup and more if you need it.
 If during the cooking process the liquid dries up just add some more water , just don’t let the pan dry out.
 The chicken is done when you cut between a leg and a thigh and the juices run clear or a meat thermometer reads between 165 and 175 degrees into the leg.
 I then remove the chicken, leaving the vegetables in the oven for another 10 minutes or so.
 I place the chicken on a plate and let it rest for at least 10 minutes (20 is perfect) with aluminum foil.
 I slice the 2 breasts into pieces and remove the 2 drumsticks and thighs.
 I then take out the veggies, and serve with the chicken, and a little gravy from the pan juices.